rafael89/stocks-bot/README.md

 ### Search

-Returns the best-matching symbols and market information based on keywords of your choice.
+Returns the best-matching symbol and market information based on keyword of your choice.

 `/search`

+### AutoSearch

+Autocomplete the best-matching symbols based on keywords of your choice.

+`/autosearch`

 ## Setup
 1. [Create your app with a Bot](https://discordapp.com/developers/applications/me).